olliephillips/gitf/README.md

 ## Documentation
 **init**: initialises respository/directory, creates gitf.toml and gitf.log.
 Adds to .gitignore

+Optional flags allow parameters to be written directly to gitf.toml.
+Without these, defaults will be configured which can be amended by editing the file in a text editor.

 -s server -u username -p password -P port -d remote directory -v true submit gitf.toml and log files to version control